MarcelHB/devguide/book.md

 _Schei� Encoding_, some guy at my undergrad university had a shirt writing that.
 It translates to _working with encoding is mildly frustrating_.
 No objection, if you have every tried making software work on _Windows 9x_ while trying to put people all around the globe together &ndash; in front of your software.

 But then, what is beyond the mundane problems of language, time and location?
-Laws of thermodynamics and system equilibrium, and the human mind, of course.
+Laws of thermodynamics, system equilibrium, information content, and the human mind, of course.

 ### Laws, Principles and Models